sideye/conspicuous_consumption/log.md

 Next Steps
 - Determine accuracy of current gender classifier more confidently.
 - There appears to be some errors with the script that's causing some posts to error.
-However, the error does not seem reproducible.
+The error traces back to the workaround solution, where a certain key 'ProfilePage' is absent from the JSON.
+However, the error does not seem reproducible (not sure why this is).
 Will look into rescraping these when the first round of scraping is done.
 - Look into scraping more likes